 “Many children are nervous of sudden touch.
 Being able to predict the movements and put them in the context of a story can help ease concerns around touch.
 The massage story can be on display, so everyone knows what is coming.
 No surprises mean there are less anxieties and better connections to others.”
 Cheryl Kennedy

 “My advice is to be flexible.
 Quite often we can be waiting to go to lunch or to the hall for PE and I’ll make up a massage story on the spot about what we are going to do.
 This can often be very settling before an activity and only takes a few minutes.
 Longer sessions are planned but the more spontaneous ones are often the best.”
 Valerie Colrain

 Are you inspired by the work of our amazing Best Practice Award Winners?
 Why not set yourself a goal to train in the Story Massage Programme?
 (Thank you to Kirsty Forsyth for this photo from one of her Story Massage sessions!)
-We run face-to-face trainings around the UK and Eire, have an online course and also run in-house and groups training sessions.
-Find out all about the options here: Story Massage Training
+Find out all about our online course here: Story Massage Online Training.